 If the weather deteriorates and the ground becomes wet, consider grazing lighter covers to achieve the required utilisation and clean out.
 Good clean-out reduces the risk of dead grass building up over winter.

 Plan to graze fields containing clover-rich swards later in the final rotation.
 This allows more light to reach the base of the sward during winter, which will aid the persistency of your clover.

 Protecting your soil is also important when grazing is extended well into autumn.
 Try to reduce poaching by using multiple access points and water troughs in paddocks.
-Back-fencing can also help prevent stock causing too much damage on previously grazed areas.
+Back-fencing can also help prevent stock from causing too much damage to previously grazed areas.

-To optimise grass availability next spring, key dates to remember are aiming to have 60% of the farm closed by 1st November and grazing finished completely by the end of the November.
+To optimise grass availability next spring, key dates to remember are aiming to have 60% of the farm closed by 1 November and grazing finished completely by the end of November.
 For heavier farms, these targets should be hit a week to ten days earlier.

 If you need grassland management advice, then please ask our grass and forage experts.